Canhui/canhui.github.io/_pages/about.md

   - /about.html
 ---

 Canhui Wang is currently a lecturer with the department of computer science and technology, Huaqiao University, Xiamen; He is also a senior engineer (PI) with a full sponsorship by Research Talent Hub, Innovation and Technology Fund (RTH-ITF), with Applied Cryptosystems, Trust and AI technologies (應用加密系統，可信及人工智能技術), at the ASTRI Security Lab (應科院網絡安全研究所), Hong Kong Applied Science and Technology Research Institute (香港應科院), Sha Tin, Hong Kong, working with [Dr. Eric P. F. Lam](https://www.linkedin.com/in/peifunglam2/).
 He received his Ph.D. degree with the department of computer science, Hong Kong Baptist University, Kowloon Tong, Hong Kong, under the supervision of [Prof. Xiaowen Chu](https://www.linkedin.com/in/xiaowen-chu-477b9120/), in 2023.
-His research interest focuses on parallel & distributed computing, security.
+His research interest focuses on networking, parallel & distributed computing, security.

 Recent news